 13. Lines 128 to 130: unsubstantiated statement.
 There are many other possible explanations of the importance given to emissions and urban form in East Asia, including government policy.
 Is there more substantial evidence on this from the regional literature?

+The statement is already qualified with “perhaps”.
+It also provides quantitative evidence for a key part of the argument.
+We further qualify this statement by noting that the engineering focus not only translates into focus in research paper but also in government policy.

-is dTO DO: Felix, do you have any thoughts?
+TO DO: Felix, do you have any thoughts?
 The relevant section is:

 “Scaling up the analysis from individual documents to groups of documents, we observe that emissions accounting and urban form are frequent subjects of case study research situated in Asia (Figure 3), perhaps reflecting strong investments into engineering disciplines and education in China and South Korea (44% of all students in China graduate in science & engineering, compared with 16% in the US) (Gonzalez-Brambila et al 2016).
 This contrasts with the ubiquity of urban governance research, capturing research on policies and policy-making, in all other regions.”